totalspectrum/spin2cpp/doc/basic.md

 ### BYVAL

 Specifies that a parameter is to be passed by value.
 This is the default for simple integers, floats, and strings, but arrays and classes are normally passed by reference.
 If `byval` is specified for such a parameter, a copy will be made of the array or class and that copy will be passed in to the function.
 This can be expensive if the parameter is large.

+Note that strings and pointers that are passed `byval` do _not_ cause the underlying memory to be copied.
+Changes to the pointer value itself do not affect the caller, but changes to the pointed to memory _are_ globally visible.

 ### CASE